kohana/core/guide/kohana/tips.md

 Kohana 3 [routes](routing) are very powerful and flexible, don't be afraid to use as many as you need to make your app function the way you want!

+## Handling lots of routes

+Sometimes your application is sufficiently complex that you have many routes and it becomes unmanageable to put them all in bootstrap.php.
+If this is the case, simply make a `routes.php` file in APPPATH and require that in your bootstrap: `require_once APPPATH.'routes'.EXT;`

 ## Reflection_Exception

 If you get a Reflection_Exception when setting up your site, it is almost certainly because your [Kohana::init] 'base_url' setting is wrong.
 If your base url is correct something is probably wrong with your [routes](routing).